hyperledger-iroha/iroha-2-docs/src/guide/configure/modes.md

 ## Peers

-Any peer can join a _public_ blockchain.
-For a _private_ blockchain, automatic discovery of peers is turned off.
+In a _public_ blockchain, peer admission is part of chain policy.
+For a _private_ blockchain, deployments usually pin the trusted peer set in configuration and genesis.

 ::: info